shri1920/Blog/Docker/Dockerizing-a-web-app/README.md

 Let's first create a sample static web page (index.html) file.
 After that we will create a nginx configuration file to serve static web page.
 Then we will create a Docker image for the web application.

-The Directary structure of the application.
+Directory structure of the application.
 ```sh
 Dockerizing-a-web-app
   |